FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 **F. Leaves and leaf-lists with escaped special characters**

-- The following example demonstrates escaping of special characters outside of the variable identifier (leaf-list 'leaf-list-a') and inside of the variable identifier (leaf 'leaf-a').
+- The following example demonstrates escaping of special characters outside the variable identifier (leaf-list 'leaf-list-a') and inside the variable identifier (leaf 'leaf-a').
 - Unescaped identifier of the leaf 'leaf-a': 'var-{2}'.

 ```